Generate travel areas for charging stations

 If you're not sure how many credits are allocated to your account, ask the administrator of your ArcGIS organization.

 The tool runs.
-When it finishes, the travel areas are displayed on the map.
+When it finishes, the new layer with the travel areas is added to the map.

 The travel areas cover most of the major populated areas on the island, including the capital of Newfoundland and Labrador, St. John's.
 However, some of the more rural areas lack coverage.
-Based on this map, residents of the island will be able to know whether their area is covered by electric vehicle charging stations.
+Residents of the island can use the map to learn whether their area is covered by electric vehicle charging stations.

 In this tutorial, you generated travel areas for electric vehicle charging stations in Newfoundland.
 First, you added data to a map.
 Then, you filtered the data to contain only features you wanted to analyze.
 Then, you ran an analysis tool and looked at the results.